 Financing your second-hand car

-If you’re planning on buying and driving a car in the Netherlands but you’re unsure of how much everything is going to cost, there are a few financial aid options available to expats:
+If you are planning on buying and driving a car in the Netherlands but you are unsure of how much everything will cost, there are a few financial aid options for internationals:

 Running costs of your second-hand car in the Netherlands

-These are costs associated with the day-to-day use of your second-hand car.
-While they likely won’t be as hefty as your initial car purchase costs, these running costs can rack up over time, especially if you’re driving around in the Netherlands.
+These are the costs associated with day-to-day driving.
+While they may not be as hefty as the initial purchase, running costs can rack up over time.

-Of course, to make sure your second-hand car actually runs you’ll need fuel and/or electricity.
+To make sure your second-hand car actually runs, you will need fuel or electricity.

 Tip: If you’re looking for somewhere to refuel or recharge your second-hand car in the Netherlands, there are plenty of handy resources.
 You can find the cheapest fuel prices and also check for available charging stations all around the country.